Empagliflozin/linagliptin (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant.
-Do not use this medicine during the second and third trimesters of pregnancy, unless your doctor tells you to.
+- Tell your doctor if you are pregnant or planning to become pregnant.
+It is not safe to take this medicine during the second and third trimester of your pregnancy.
+It could harm an unborn baby.

 - Do not breastfeed during treatment with this medicine.

-- Tell your doctor if you have kidney disease, high cholesterol, or a history of pancreas problems, heart failure, or urinary tract or genital yeast infections.
-Tell your doctor if you drink alcohol or if you are on a low-salt diet.
+- Tell your doctor if you have kidney disease, a history of pancreas problems, heart failure, or urinary tract or genital yeast infections.
+Tell your doctor if you drink alcohol, if you are on a low-salt diet, or if you are having a surgery or other procedures.

 - This medicine may cause the following problems: